tellmewyatt/clade_ii/README.md

 This piece uses Node.js, Express, and HTML5 canvas to create a score which performers read off of in real time.
 The players go to a website to access the score and the performance is synced between the pages using the timesync and socket.io.

-For an explanation of the composition see [index.html](index.html), or go to localhost:3000
+For an explanation of the composition see [index.html](index.html), or go to localhost:3000.
+Alternatively you can view a [full demo here](https://clade-ii.onrender.com/).
+Be aware that the program may take a minute to load.
 ## Usage

 1. First time, use `npm install` to install the required packagees.